Featured within the new and exciting Maker's Dozen dining precinct is Koskela’s latest range of furniture: the Alice Series.

 - 105 tables

-Koskela were the perfect partner for The Centre for Appropriate Technology (CAT) bringing deep design skills and knowledge of the interiors business to help scale CAT’s operations sustainability.
-Koskela’s commitment to great design being used to affect social change accords strongly with Lendlease’s commitments in its Elevate RAP.
+Koskela was the ideal partner for The Centre for Appropriate Technology (CfAT) – bringing deep design skills and knowledge of the interiors business to help scale CfAT’s operations sustainably.
+Koskela’s belief that great design can be used to effect social change aligns closely with Lendlease’s commitment to its Elevate Reconciliation Action Plan.